SIOCODE-Open/perfect-micro-services/README.md

 # Conclusion

-In this article, we have created a _scalable micro-service architecture_.
+In this article, we have created a _scalable microservice architecture_.
 Whenever we extend our list of services, all necessary boilerplate is generated, and all moving parts, such as the `docker-compose.yaml` file are updated automatically.
 This means, that our project can be maintained with **zero development overhead**, because we **only have to write the business logic** for the services.

-Happy micro-service development! 🚀
+Happy microservice development! 🚀